ApiLogicServer/Docs/docs/Tech-Learning.md

 * **API:** an endpoint for each table, with filtering, sorting, pagination and related data access.
 Swagger is automatic.

 * **Admin UI:** multi-page / multi-table apps, with page navigations, automatic joins and declarative hide/show.
+It executes a yaml file, so basic customizations do not require HTML or JavaScript background.

-* **Customizable:** use your IDE, Flask and SQLAlchemy to customize your project, including unique delarative spreadsheet-like rules for logic and security.
-Custom UIs can be built using your tool of choice (React, Angular, etc), using the API.<br><br>
+    * Custom UIs can be built using your tool of choice (React, Angular, etc), using the API.<br><br>

+&nbsp;

+## Fully Customizable - Standard Python, Flask, SQLAlchemy

+The created project is a standard Flask/SQLAlchemy project.
+Customize and extend it with all the fundamentals learned in Tutorials and App Fiddle.

+&nbsp;

+## Unique Spreadsheet-like Business Rules

+As a experienced app developer, I think of projects as about half backend and half frontend.
+Your mileage may vary, but the backend is certainly a lot of work:

+* multi-table derivations and constraints applied on update
+    * E.g. the customer's balance - the sum of the unpaid order totals - cannot exceed the credit limit

+* authorization and authentication
+    * E.g., users must enter a valid id and password to gain access
+    * And, their roles determine what database rows they see (e.g., a multi-tenant application)

+API Logic Server enables you to ***declare spreadsheet-like rules*** to implement these.
+Rules are a very significant technology, but perhaps the most striking characteristic is that they are *40X more concise than code*.
+You can read more about rules [here](Logic-Why).

+The third project in the fiddle illustrates both the rules, and some "standard" Flask/SQLAlchemy customizations.
+A tutorial is included to help you explore these, run them, see how to debug them, etc.

+&nbsp;

 ## Intrigued?